top of page

 TradingView offers a custom Market Profile indicator by RunStrat (RS: Market Profile), equipped with features such as marking the Point of Control (POC), calculating the Value Area, and highlighting the Volume-Weighted Average Price (VWAP).

 For those interested in exploring Market Profile and Volume Profile on TradingView, we have great news!
-You can access a 30-day free trial of TradingView's premium features using our link.
-Additionally, you can receive a $30 discount on your subscription, providing even more value for your trading journey.
+New users can usually access a 30-day free trial of TradingView’s premium features using our link.
+Additionally, you can receive a discount on your subscription, providing even more value for your trading journey.

 Whether you're a seasoned trader or just starting, utilizing Market Profile and Volume Profile on TradingView can be a valuable addition to your trading toolkit, unlocking insights into market behavior and potential opportunities.